doom2network/wad2json/README.md

 ## Description

-wad2json will get wads from a directory, parse them into json, then output the json to disk
+wad2json will crawl a directory for wads, parse them into json, then output the json to disk

 Each json object has the following keys
 ```